BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

 scenarios.
-We have examples written for the CARLA and LGSVL driving simulators, and those in :file:`examples/driving` in particular are designed to use Scenic's abstract :ref:`driving domain <driving_domain>` and so work in either of these simulators, as well as Scenic's built-in Newtonian physics simulator and MetaDrive simulator.
+We have examples written for the CARLA and LGSVL driving simulators, and those in :file:`examples/driving` in particular are designed to use Scenic's abstract :ref:`driving domain <driving_domain>` and so work in either of these simulators, as well as Scenic's built-in Newtonian physics simulator and the MetaDrive simulator.
 While the Newtonian simulator is convenient for testing simple experiments, we recommend using MetaDrive for more realistic driving scenarios.

 MetaDrive support is **optional**.
 If your system supports MetaDrive, you can install it separately using:

 .. code-block:: console

-    pip install scenic[metadrive]
+    python -m pip install scenic[metadrive]

 If MetaDrive is **not available**, we recommend using the Newtonian simulator instead.